jmschnurr/cs_101/README.md

-# cs_101
+# Data
-# Just a place to put some practice code.
+# Helpful functions and such